Mirel Rădoi: Later career in the Middle East

+In July 2014, Rădoi signed a two-year contract with Al-Ahli Dubai of the UAE Arabian Gulf League, reuniting with manager Cosmin Olăroiu.
+He made seven league appearances during the 2014–15 season.

+In early 2015, he joined Al-Arabi in the Qatar Stars League.
+He made six league appearances before announcing his retirement from professional football later that year.

-International
+International career

-Rădoi has been capped 67 times for the Romania, scoring two goals.
+Rădoi made his senior debut in a friendly match against Algeria on 5 December 2000.
+He has been capped 68 times for Romania, scoring two goals.
 In 2005, Romanian team manager Victor Pițurcă suspended him for leaving training camp without permission before matches against the Netherlands and Armenia.
 Coach Pițurcă recalled him in February 2006 for a friendly tournament in Cyprus after Rădoi apologised for his behaviour.

 Although he was included in Romania's squad for UEFA Euro 2008, he suffered an eye injury and broken nose during the second group game against Italy after clashing heads with team-mate Răzvan Raț, who emerged unscathed.
 Rădoi played no further part in the tournament.
-After a confrontation with Răzvan Lucescu in 2010, Radoi declared that he would retire from the national team.
+After a confrontation with Răzvan Lucescu in 2010, Rădoi declared that he would retire from the national team.

 Coaching career

+He began his managerial career in 2015 with former club Steaua București, where he served as head coach for six months.

+In 2018, he was appointed as the head coach of the Romania U21 national team.
+Under his guidance, the team achieved significant success, notably reaching the semi-finals of the 2019 UEFA European Under-21 Championship, making Romania's best performance in the tournament's history.

-Rădoi became the head coach of the Romania national team after resignation of Cosmin Contra in November 2019.
+Rădoi became the head coach of the Romania national team after the resignation of Cosmin Contra in November 2019.

 On 22 January 2023, Rădoi was appointed as manager of Saudi Pro League club Al-Tai.
+He was sacked by the club on 18 May 2023.
+He coached Emirati club Al Jazira for three months in 2024.

+Rădoi was re-appointed as head coach of Universitatea Craiova on 28 January 2025, marking his second tenure at the club.
+His return came after a brief managerial hiatus and he took over the club during the latter half of the 2024–25 season.
+His first match back resulted in a 4–1 home victory against Politehnica Iași in Liga I.

+In European competition, Craiova entered the 2025–26 UEFA Conference League qualifying rounds, defeating FK Sarajevo 4–0 in the second qualifying round, Spartak Trnava 3–0 in the third qualifying round, and İstanbul Başakşehir 2–1 away and 3–1 at home in the play-off round, advancing to the group stage with a 5–2 aggregate score.

+On 10 November 2025, Rădoi left his position as head coach of Universitatea Craiova by mutual agreement with club owner Mihai Rotaru, following a 1–2 home defeat to UTA Arad in the league.
+During his time in charge, the club experienced a period of mixed results in domestic competition.